Is it safe to use protein powder if you have thyroid disease?

-If you use your protein powder in this way you may lose weight temporarily but you will eventually cause metabolic damage which will make weight loss impossible later in your life (8).
+If you use your protein powder in this way you may lose weight temporarily but you will eventually cause metabolic damage which will make weight loss impossible (or VERY difficult) later in your life (8).

-The only reason it’s safe to restrict your calories is if you are fasting for a targeted and specific set of time!
+The only reason it’s safe to restrict your calories is if you are fasting for a targeted and specific set of times!

-I realize that most people do recommend that you use protein powder as a way to reduce your calories and as a meal replacement but this is not the way that you should be using it.
+I realize that most people do recommend that you use protein powder as a way to reduce your calories and as a meal replacement but this is not the way that thyroid patients should use protein powder.